 And believe it or not, a rohlik also seems to be man’s best friend’s snack of choice.

-(If you are not familiar with how Instagram works – the comments and writing you see attached to each photo belongs to the photo owner and is not ours…)
+(If you are not familiar with how Instagram works – everything attached to each photo belongs to the photo owner and is not ours.)